Turing machine: Historical background: computational machinery

-Gandy states that "the functions which can be calculated by (1), (2), and (4) are precisely those which are Turing computable." (p.
-53).
+Gandy states that "the functions which can be calculated by (1), (2), and (4) are precisely those which are Turing computable."
 He cites other proposals for "universal calculating machines" including those of Percy Ludgate (1909), Leonardo Torres Quevedo (1914), Maurice d'Ocagne (1922), Louis Couffignal (1933), Vannevar Bush (1936), Howard Aiken (1937).
 However:

 … the emphasis is on programming a fixed iterable sequence of arithmetical operations.
 The fundamental importance of conditional iteration and conditional transfer for a general theory of calculating machines is not recognized…